Tausif-Husine/MessengerBot/README.md

 **Note:** By using this bot, you acknowledge that you won't hold the creator accountable for any potential consequences, including but not limited to ID bans.

 ## Commands
-The bot currently supports two commands:
+The bot currently supports three commands:
 1. **Chatbot:** Send a message to the chatbot by typing the prefix (in this case, `!`) followed by the text you want to communicate.

 2. **Hentai:** Trigger the hentai command by typing the prefix followed by `hentai`.

+3. **Generate** This command generates an Image using the input you give as the prompt

 Don't judge me for the weird commands 🙂